-- Women have a 1 in 4 chance of being diagnosed with cancer and men a 1 in 3 chance
+- Men have a 1 in 2 chance of developing and being diagnosed with cancer and women a 1 in 3 chance*

 - Approximately 10,000 Irish people have a stroke each year**

 - Approximately 30,000 people live in Ireland with disabilities following a stroke**